 See also: Is There Any Right Education to be a Successful Startup Founder?

 Unfortunately, following their footsteps to victory could be challenging and not so easy.
 First of all, managing time and juggling task between running your business and studying as a student is not a piece of cake.
-That being said, if you want to follow Jeff’s and Mike’s success and be the next multimillionaire in your early age, here are some useful advices you should listen.
+That being said, if you want to follow Jeff’s and Mike’s success and be the next multimillionaire at an early age, here are some useful advice you should listen.

 Advice #1 Know your priorities

 Being a student and founder at the same time is a daunting responsibility.
 You should know your priorities over and above all.
 Help yourself to do so by understanding your long- and short-term goals.
 Write down your objective and next move, as well as time needed to achieve those goals.
 Most importantly, all successful founders are those who can beat their procrastination habit.
 Remember don’t wait for the right time, sometimes you need to create the right time.

 You cannot succeed all by yourself.
 There will always be supporting medium and helping audience behind your success.
 So, join an event or social gathering as this kind of togetherness can help you learn independence as a way to succeed in your business.

 Michael Wolfe, founder and entrepreneur at Galdly, advised that before you begin your journey as a startup founder, knowledge is required.
 You will surely be able to cut years of wasted time off of your career by reading these following books:

 Remember Jeff and his partner, they joined a competition and won thousand dollars to fund their startup.
 Same like them, you should test your idea and join a competition to know whether your idea is worth a multimillion-dollar or not from experts’ eyes.
 Additionally, by joining a competition, you can meet more successful individuals and this probably could help you stay creative and motivated.
 Know success won’t always find you, you should come looking for it.